pgRouting/GSoC-pgRouting/doc/metrics/pgr_betweennessCentrality.rst

 The Brandes Algorithm takes advantage of the sparse graphs for evaluating the betweenness centrality score of all vertices.

+..
+TODO: Paraphrase
+Betweenness centrality measures the extent to which a vertex lies on paths between other vertices.
+Vertices with high betweenness may have considerable influence within a network by virtue of their control over information passing between others.

+They are also the ones whose removal from the network will most disrupt communications between other vertices because they lie on the largest number of paths taken by messages.

 This implementation work for both directed and undirected graphs.

 - Running time:  :math:`\Theta(VE)`